divblox/divblox.github.io/advanced-training-exercise.md

     -   This is done in order to allow for self referencing, where each category can have many subcategories.
     -   The added attributes allow for relative and absolute identification of the category relationships.

-### Category Entity changes
+### Category Functionality

 Let us begin with the changes to the `Category` entity.
 As seen in the new data model, we have added new attributes.
 Our old CRUD components will not reflect the changes unless we add them manually (or create new CRUD components).

 In our case, this will not even be necassary as the attributes added need to be defined by the programmer.
-We want the CategoryParentId to be defined automatically depending on what category we were in when we clicked '+ Category'.
+We want the CategoryParentId to be assigned automatically, depending on what category we were in when we clicked '+ Category'.
 Similarly with the HierarchyPath, we want this to be automatically generated for each category based on the trail of parent IDs.
+This HierarchyPath value will be used in the frontend to indicate the actual category, including its entire hierarchy, for the ticket.

 ![Category_Entity](_advanced-training-exercise-media/newCategory.png)

 In the 'category_crud_create' component we can immediately add the code to autopopulate the two new attributes accordingly.
 In the javascript, we override the `saveEntity()` function to NOT set the global constrain ID to the current one.
 This is removed from both the success and failure functions.
 The rest of the code is default Divblox functionality.

 ```js
 saveEntity() {